Dance Movement Therapy (M. A.)

 The Central Office for Foreign Education assesses foreign education certificates for the SRH University Heidelberg.
 You will find country-specific information on their website: www.anabin.de

-Applicants must have documented English skills (TOEFL or similar).
+Proof of English: IELTS 6.5/TOEFL 80 or other proof of English proficiency.
 Alternatively, an interview can be arranged either in person or via Skype that tests your language competence.

 Questions?
 Contact us.